 As I came to them, Oomark shrilled, "Let me go, let me go!
 You lied!
 Griffy isn't here.
 Let me go!
 I'll call Bartare.
-She'll get the Lady and make you sorry - very sorry."
+She'll get the Lady and make you sorry-very sorry."
 He was all small boy now.
-In his fury he had lost that strange-ness of speech that had come with his chance in appearance.
+In his fury he had lost that strangeness of speech that had come with his change in appearance.

 "I want Bartare, Oomark.
-If you can call her, I shall be most grateful - "
+If you call her, I shall be most grateful-"